vukilis/QR_Generator/README.md

 **OR**

 **``
-Simple just open "Password Generator.exe" in "dist" directory ``**
+Simple just open shortcut "QR Generator" in "QR Generator" directory ``**

 ## About